interglobalvision/text-adventure/story.md

 Nov 21 2015 thru Jan 30 2016

-Welcome to the Treachery of Images text adventure.  *possible title?*
+Welcome to the Treachery of Images text adventure.

 Is this your first time playing?